Prepare for your career as an architect creating sustainable buildings and places.

 Field trips abroad

 European field trips during your second and third years explore the culture, history and architecture of cities such as • Amsterdam • Barcelona • Berlin • Rome • Rotterdam • Lisbon • Venice.
+You may be able to study abroad as part of the Erasmus programme.

 This course is validated by the Royal Institute of British Architects (RIBA) and prescribed by the Architects Registration Board for exemption from RIBA Part 1 examinations.
 It is also accredited by the Chartered Association of Building Engineers (CABE).